-A hybrid solar eclipse is a very rare and strange astronomical event — and there's one coming soon on April 20, 2023.
+A hybrid solar eclipse is a very rare and strange astronomical event.

 However, there is an intriguing fourth type of solar eclipse — a hybrid solar eclipse — that occurs only a few times per century.
 It's a combination of the other three types yet it's also impossible to experience in all its glory.
-As luck would have it, the next solar eclipse to occur on Earth will be a hybrid solar eclipse.
-Here's everything you need to know about the coming hybrid solar eclipse — the rarest, most intriguing, and arguably the most globally spectacular and interesting type of solar eclipse there is.
+Here's everything you need to know about a hybrid solar eclipse — the rarest, most intriguing, and arguably the most globally spectacular and interesting type of solar eclipse there is.

 WHAT IS A HYBRID SOLAR ECLIPSE?